 You may ask “Why bother with black and white travel photography?”

-Life can appear so much more colourful when travelling outside your home country.
+Life can appear so much more colorful when traveling outside your home country.
 This may be because some places and people are so much more vivid than where you live.
 Yet, it could be because when you travel you are stepping outside your familiar surroundings.

 So much can be so different and seem much more interesting away from home.
 This in itself is a main reason many people tend to use their cameras more when they travel.